shrinerb/shrine/doc/paperclip.md

 ## Storages

-While in Paperclip you configure storage in the model, a Shrine storage is just a class which you configure individually:
+In Paperclip the storage is configure inside the global options:

 ```rb
 class Photo < ActiveRecord::Base